Copy Trading

-Copy trading has found fertile ground in Europe, where regulated platforms must comply with MiFID II standards that protect investors.
+Copy trading has found fertile ground in Europe, where regulated platforms must comply with European regulation standards that protect investors.
 European copy traders benefit from the world's strongest regulatory framework, ensuring transparent performance reporting, proper risk disclosures, and fund segregation.
 This guide covers the EU-specific considerations for building a profitable copy trading portfolio.

 EU Regulation and Copy Trading

-Under MiFID II, copy trading platforms operating in the EU must provide clear risk warnings, accurate performance data, and comply with investor protection rules.
+Under European regulation, copy trading platforms operating in the EU must provide clear risk warnings, accurate performance data, and comply with investor protection rules.
 CySEC-regulated platforms like Exness Social Trading meet these requirements, providing European investors with a secure environment for social trading.
 ESMA leverage limits (1:30 retail) apply to copied trades as well.

 Choosing Strategy Providers